MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/recover-from-golden-gmsa-attack.md

 1. Reconnect the restored domain controller and bring it online.
    Now the authoritative restore and all the other changes, including the restored gMSAs, replicate.
 This action rolls the passwords of the restored gMSAs, creating new passwords that are based on the new KDS root key object.

-### Case 2: You do not know when or what details of the KDS root key object were exposed, and you can’t wait for the passwords to roll
+### Case 2: You don't know when or what details of the KDS root key object were exposed, and you can’t wait for the passwords to roll

 You have to create a new KDS root key object, and use this object to replace all the gMSAs in the domains of the forest that use the exposed KDS root key object.